Board of Trustees Policy

 - Five (5) business* days prior to the meeting, the Assistant/Associate Vice President of Academic Affairs will electronically distribute to all involved parties the completed Grade Appeal Form including corresponding attachments for review prior to the hearing via email.
 All parties involved should review materials prior to the meeting.

-- At the hearing, the student and course faculty will have opportunity to further present their positions and address posed questions by the Committee and Vice President of Academic Affairs and Provost.
+- At the hearing, the student and course faculty will have opportunity to further present their positions and address posed questions by the Committee and Vice President of Academic Affairs.
 The student is permitted to bring one guest to the hearing who will serve in the capacity of observer.
 The Division Dean will participate as an observer.
 All materials presented and discussion at the hearing and among the Committee is to be kept confidential.
-At the request of the Vice President of Academic Affairs and Provost, the student or course faculty might be asked to provide additional supporting documentation or evidence after the hearing.
+At the request of the Vice President of Academic Affairs, the student or course faculty might be asked to provide additional supporting documentation or evidence after the hearing.

-- The Committee will have two business* days from the conclusion of the hearing to discuss and make a written recommendation to the Vice President of Academic Affairs and Provost.
+- The Committee will have two business* days from the conclusion of the hearing to discuss and make a written recommendation to the Vice President of Academic Affairs.
 The recommendation must include an evidenced-based rationale and be signed by voting Committee members.
 Electronic and hard documents produced in association with the appeal process should not be held by Committee members beyond the recommendation.

-- The Vice President of Academic Affairs and Provost will review evidence and take the Committee recommendation under advisement.
-Within five (5) business* days of receipt of the Committee recommendation, the Vice President of Academic Affairs and Provost will render to the student in writing with copies to all parties involved in the hearing the grade appeal decision, which is final.
+- The Vice President of Academic Affairs will review evidence and take the Committee recommendation under advisement.
+Within five (5) business* days of receipt of the Committee recommendation, the Vice President of Academic Affairs will render, in writing, a detailed rationale for the decision to the student, instructor, and copies to all parties involved in the hearing the grade appeal decision, which is final.

 - The Assistant/Associate Vice President of Academic Affairs will destroy electronic and hard document copies associated with the grade appeal.
-A permanent record of the proceedings including hardcopy of the final written decision of the Vice President of Academic Affairs and Provost is kept in a confidential file in the Office of Academic Affairs.
+A permanent record of the proceedings including hardcopy of the final written decision of the Vice President of Academic Affairs is kept in a confidential file in the Office of Academic Affairs.

 * Business is defined as day of College operation with classes in session excluding